Skip to main content

 Aliaa Rehan Youssef: Faculties of Engineering and Physical Therapy, Cairo University, Egypt

-The Editors of BMC Digital Health and BMC Biomedical Engineering announce the launch and call for research articles on "Translational Research on Assistive Technology for Persons with Disabilities".
+The Editors of BMC Digital Health and BMC Biomedical Engineering launched a collection on "Translational Research on Assistive Technology for Persons with Disabilities".

 There are many examples of AT solutions and their uses in assisting PwDs.
 For example, virtual reality-based solutions contributed significantly to rehabilitation and improved surgery planning.
 Rehabilitation robots and exoskeletons enabled improved patient mobility and helped restore critical locomotor functions.
 Nevertheless, a substantial gap still exists between numerous research activities in the AT domain and available commercial solutions in the market that can address the needs of a wide range of PwDs at a large scale and with economic viability.